Learn about the courses and faculty in the Summer in France program.

 Craig French is a practicing Solicitor with the Scottish Government in Edinburgh, Scotland.
 His current position is head of the Equalities and Criminal Justice Division in the Scottish Government Legal Directorate.
 He advises Government Ministers and senior officials on a wide range of constitutional and administrative law matters.
 Having been with the Scottish Government for over two decades, he has considerable experience of the Devolution Settlement in Scotland and public law issues, as well as the operation of the Scottish legal system.
 He is also a Senior Tutor at the University of Glasgow, teaching Human Rights Law and Practice on the post-graduate Diploma in Legal Practice.

-Professor Araceli Turmo is a Professor of European Union law at the University of Nantes Faculty of Law.
+Professor Araceli Turmo is a Professor of European law and Vice-Dean for international relations at the University of Nantes Faculty of Law.
 She earned her doctoral degree at Université Panthéon-Assas (Paris 2) and a Diploma in Legal Studies at the University of Oxford.
 Before joining the University of Nantes, she taught at Sciences Po Paris as well as the Universities of Geneva, Paris 2 and Paris-Est. Her research focuses on European procedural law and European criminal law, fundamental rights and the rights of European citizens.

 Derek Wilson